Th3ThirdMan/music-quiz/README.md

 <br>

-* Font Families included Libre Baskerville, Poppins & Roboto for the Body.
-I felt that Libre Baskerville (not excluding its excellent name) complimented the quiz , especially for navigation links and welcome text.
-It added a clarity and refinedness that the pages deserved.
+* Font Families included Libre Baskerville, Poppins, and Roboto for the Body.
+I felt that Libre Baskerville (not excluding its excellent name) complimented the quiz, It added a clarity and refinedness that the pages deserved.

 * Roboto was utilised for text information in the Walks page.
-This went well with the lightness in attitude of the Walks page.
-Roboto added to those descriptions, also complimenting the character of the Walks descriptions.
+This went well with the lightness in attitude of what is expected in a quiz.

 <br><br>